jakeheis/SwiftCLI/README.md

 Hello world!
 ```

-With `SwiftCLI`, you get for free:
+With SwiftCLI, you get for free:
 - Command routing
 - Option parsing
 - Help messages